quinvit/microcore/Sample/Angular/README.md

 # Introduction

-This is demonstration of basic example of single page angular application and microservice architecture.
+This is demonstration of basic example of single page Angular application and microservice architecture.
 Angular application uses adal-angular4 to authenticate Azure Active Directory users.
 You can use sample users
 - dev0001@quioutlookcom.onmicrosoft.com/HVN@Welc0meHVN@Welc0me